Class WaveSynth

 public float wscale

-scaling facotr for normalizing signal, see renderFrame method
+scaling factor for normalizing signal, see renderFrame method

 • videoFrameRate